ginesmoratalla/concurrent-robot-controller/README.md

 Documentation on the approach taken to build this controller is found in the pdf '**Operating_Systems_Coursework_1.pdf**'

 ## How to run
-_build_ and _run_ bash scripts are provided to compile and run the project.
+_build_ and _run_ shell scripts are provided to compile and run the project.

 1. cd into directory
 2. `./build.sh`